webhacking/swpp201801/assignments/assignment_1-1.md

 12. Push the `add_mul` branch to your repository.
 13. Make another pull request to your branch of [upstream repository](https://github.com/snu-sf-class/SWPP2018_Git_Assignment) from your `add_mul` branch.

+### Note
+- Please leave some descriptions on pull requests, which explain what you have done on each pull request.

+***

 After the due date, TA will review the pull requests and request some modification.
 If you receieve comments, please read it, modify as requested, and comment back to TAs.